 The Qatari hostages were captured during a hunting expedition in southern Iraq in Dec.
 2015.
 Kata’ib Hezbollah, an Iranian-backed Shi’ite militia and US-designated Foreign Terrorist Organization, was widely suspected of holding them.

 According to several news outlets, the release of the Qatari hostages was linked to the exchange of populations between two Shi’ite villages in Syria and two Sunni ones, as well as the release of hundreds of prisoners yesterday from Syrian jails.
-Sources close to the deal told Agence France-Press (AFP) that al Qaeda’s Syrian branch was involved, agreeing to release “Lebanese fighters” from its control.
+Sources close to the deal told Agence France-Press (AFP) that al Qaeda’s former Syrian branch was involved, agreeing to release “Lebanese fighters” from its control.
 This is likely a reference to some of the Lebanese Hezbollah operatives who were held by the group.
-The role of al Qaeda’s Syrian arm in the exchange was confirmed by Sunni jihadist sources on social media.
+The role of an al Qaeda-linked Syrian group in the exchange was confirmed by Sunni jihadist sources on social media.

 Kefraya and al-Fouah are two predominately Shiite towns in the northern province of Idlib, which was overrun by an al Qaeda-led coalition in early 2015.
 The fighting in the two towns has long been linked to the situation in al-Zabadani, a town in southern Syria that is close to the border with Lebanon.
 The insurgency’s Sunni jihadists have used Kefraya and al-Foua as leverage in their conflict with the Assad regime and its Iranian-backed Shiite allies.
 Ahrar al-Sham, one of al Qaeda’s closest battlefield partners, has helped negotiate previous prisoner and civilian exchanges.
 Ahrar al-Sham has received funding from Qatar’s government, according to American and regional officials cited by the New York Times.